Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 Question – How do I learn Alpha Bravo Charlie Delta Echo Foxtrot?

-Answer – In order to learn Alpha Bravo Charlie Delta Echo Foxtrot, one must first become familiar with the basic principles of language acquisition.
+Answer: To learn Alpha Bravo Charlie Delta Echo Foxtrot, one must first become familiar with the basic principles of language acquisition.

 This entails understanding the phonological and semantic components of the alphabet and their association with a set of symbols.